 The lecture plan can help you factor in things like short breaks, Q&A, group work etc. Thus, if you have a good lecture plan, it’ll help you prepare well and for any new lecturers, this would be a good place to start..

-STEP FIVE – Don’t go in unprepared: Nothing worse than a lecture delivered by an ill prepared lecturer.
+STEP FIVE – Be prepared: Nothing worse than a lecture delivered by an ill prepared lecturer.
 This is not just for the students but for the lecturer as well.
 When I say unprepared, it is not only regarding knowledge of the material, but in some cases, the sensitivity of the topic you are about to discuss.
 During your preparation, ask your colleagues for previous notes on the said topic to compare with what you plan to deliver.
 Don’t forget, some students might be repeating the year and have had a chance to learn that topic well or some students might actually have studied before the lecture thus they’d come in very prepared.
 It is important you give yourself time to review the material before the session.

 Also, with many online platforms and open education resources, you never be far from a topic of your interest that can help you prepare.
 Sites such as Khan Academy, Slideshare, YouTube etc. will help you.
 If you want to know more about Open education resources (OERs), speak to my friend Dr Viv Rolfe here about where you can find these excellent free resources.